CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 goes into the rationale behind it, but the short version is that this slightly complicates variable generation but greatly simplifies and protects some data management tasks.

-The complication referred to can be seen in row 3 here:
+The complication referred to can be seen in the row corresponding to the Pont.
+Grand Prix

 ~~~~
 <<dd_do>>
-list make rep78 maintcost in 1/5
+list make weight weight_cat in 46/50
 <</dd_do>>
 ~~~~

-The AMC Spirit has a high repair cost even though we do not have its repair record.
-We can fix this easily.
+Even though the Grand Prix has no weight, it is categorized as "Heavy"

 ~~~~
 <<dd_do>>
-replace maintcost = . if missing(rep78)
+replace weight_cat = . if missing(weight)
-tab maintcost, missing
+tab weight_cat, missing
 <</dd_do>>
 ~~~~

-The `missing()` function returns true for each row with a missing value, and false for each row with an observed value, for the variable inside the parantheses (in this case, `rep78`).
+The `missing()` function returns true for each row with a missing value, and false for each row with an observed value, for the variable inside the parantheses (in this case, `weight`).

-You may occasionally see `if rep78 != .` or `if rep78 <= .` instead of the `missing()` function.
+You may occasionally see `if weight != .` or `if weight <= .` instead of the `missing()` function.
 Recall that missing values are sorted to be larger than the largest observed value, so this works just as well as `missing()`.
 However, Stata allows you to define "reasons" for missing, specifically
 `.a`, `.b`, all the way through `.z`.
 These are sorted such that `.` < `.a` < `.b` < ... < `.z`.
 For this reason, `!= .` is not suggested, as while
 `.` will be captured as missing, `.a`, etc will not be.
 Using `missing()` removes the temptation to write `!=` instead of `<=`.